vicky-project/todo/README.md

 We recommended you to install nodemon for development purpose.
 But if you are not, just choose running for production.

+Before it all following below:

+#for installing dependencies

+npm install

-#for development command console
+#for running development

 npm run dev

-#for production command console
+#for running production

 npm run start